Do You Need Homeowners Insurance During Construction?

 Construction Insurance for Homeowners: Bottom Line

-Homeowners policies usually don't cover construction work, especially on empty homes or ground-up builds.
-Depending on your project, you may need builder’s risk insurance or a dwelling under construction endorsement to stay protected.
-Talk to your insurer before construction begins to avoid gaps in coverage and safeguard your investment.
+Homeowners policies don't cover construction work, especially on empty homes or ground-up builds.
+You'll need builder's risk insurance or a dwelling under construction endorsement to keep your project covered.
+Talk to your insurer before construction starts to avoid coverage gaps and protect your investment.

 Compare Home Insurance Rates